malte/MTK-Munich/src/pages/en/taichi.md

 It comes from China, it is a martial art (fist / karate), it is a complete system that focuses on strengthening the health and rejuvenating the body (like yoga), and it can be practiced by people of old age, be that because their body is still young through practice, or because the practice is not demanding on older muscles and bones — both are valid points.
 And finally, as Master Ma (Tun Kuen) has put it:

-> Tai Chi is a philosophy that is understood through the body.
+> Tai Chi is a philosophy,<br> that is understood through the body.

 </div>
 </section>